 Now you have addressed any federal requirements for your tank, you must make sure state guidelines are being followed.
 The laws around motor vehicles may be different depending on which state you are in.
 The Department of Motor Vehicles (DMV) has specific rules regarding vehicle modifications and safety requirements for each state.

-You must obtain a title and registration for the tank from the DMV and the vehicle must pass a safety inspection.
-These inspection checks are similar to federal requirements including:
+You must obtain a title and registration for the tank from the DMV, and the car must pass a safety inspection.
+These inspection checks are similar to federal requirements, including:

 - Complying with lighting and mirror regulations